SNodeC/snode.c/README.md

 Some constructors also accepts an optional template parameter pack which is passed on to the used `SocketContextFactory` as arguments.

-And furthermore an equivalent set of four constructors expecting a pointer to a concrete `SocketContextFactory` are also provided.
-These constructors didn't accept a parameter pack, as the `SocketContextFactory` has already been created bevore.
+And furthermore an equivalent set of constructors expecting a pointer to a concrete `SocketContextFactory` are also provided.
+These constructors didn't accept a parameter pack, as the `SocketContextFactory` has already been created before.

-Thus the full lists of constructors of the `SocketServer` and `SocketClient` classes are:
+Thus, the full lists of constructors of the `SocketServer` and `SocketClient` classes are:

 #### All Constructors of `SocketServer` Classes